Vivehanandhaa/ECEA_HDLTP/Week1/README.md

 Inference:
 Create new project.
-Verilog file "adder." is uploaded in design sources.
+Verilog file "adder.v" is uploaded in design sources.
 Basys3 board is selected.
 To automate verifying testbench file "adder_tb.v" is addded.
 We can verify the block diagram by opening elaborated design.